htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Distance:** 2 Aura
 - **Target:** All enemies

-**Effect:** Until the end of the encounter or you are dying, when you begin your turn, each target takes `(SURGE)` holy damage and `(SURGE)` additional holy damage if they are adjacent to another enemy.
+**Effect:** Until the end of the encounter or you are dying, when you begin your turn, each target takes `⚡` holy damage and `⚡` additional holy damage if they are adjacent to another enemy.
 If a target is judged by you, they take an additional 2d6 holy damage if they are adjacent to another enemy.

 #### EDICT OF PERFECT ORDER (7 JUDGMENT)